Diagnosing and Treating Prolactinoma

 A prolactinoma may be removed surgically if medication cannot control the prolactin production or tumor size and the patient cannot tolerate the medication.
 (See Surgery for a Pituitary Tumor.)
 Pituitary tumors are complex lesions that should be treated at major medical centers, by a team experienced in the diagnosis and treatment of tumors affecting the hormones.

-Weill Cornell Brain and Spine Center is fortunate to be home to an internationally recognized surgical team with advanced skills in minimally invasive procedures to remove pituitary tumors.
-Neurosurgeon Theodore Schwartz, MD, and otolaryngological (ENT) surgeon Vijay Anand, MD, routinely use endonasal (through the nose) approaches to removing pituitary tumors, with no head or facial scarring.
+The Weill Cornell Medicine Brain and Spine Center is fortunate to be home to an internationally recognized surgical team with advanced skills in minimally invasive procedures to remove pituitary tumors.
+Neurosurgeon Theodore Schwartz, MD, routinely uses endonasal (through the nose) approaches to removing pituitary tumors, with no head or facial scarring.
 (See video of endonasal surgery technique.)
+Dr. Schwartz is also pioneering new transorbital and supraorbital approaches.
 The team has operated successfully on tumors that other surgeons have deemed impossible to remove.
 (See video of patient who had a giant tumor removed endonasally.)
 Dr. Dobri is well versed in all available medications for prolactinoma and has taken care of many patients with complex disease that requires combination medical therapy.

 Request an Appointment | Refer a Patient